mithi/react-philosophies/README.md

 - a living document and will evolve overtime as my experience grows
 - mostly techniques which are variations of basic refactoring methods, SOLID principles, and extreme programming ideas... just applied to React specifically.

 A lot of these things may feel like very basic and common-sense.
-However, I've worked with many large complex applications written by people who seem to... well... not care.
+But surprisingly, I've worked with many large complex applications started by people who seem to... well... not care.
 The examples I present here are based on code I have actually seen in production.

 `react-philosophies` is inspired by various places I've stumbled upon at different points of my coding journey.